NickSaulnier/chatui/README.md

 # chatui

 This is a minimal ChatUI project.
-Its intended purpose is to make it easy to build a chatbot UI and customize its look and feel.
+Its intended purpose is to facilitate the process of building AI chatbots, providing components that are easily customizable and simple to use.

 Example UI: